 Here's one of their promotional videos showing how the game is played:

-On our RV trip to Florida and the Gulf Coast a couple of years ago, I was stunned to see it played – enthusiastically – at just abut every place we visited.
-So this week when a blog reader suggested a story about the sport, I thought it would be good to recyle this story from the archives.
+On a RV trip to Florida and the Gulf Coast a couple of years ago, I was stunned to see it played – enthusiastically – at just about every place we visited.
+So when a blog reader suggested a story about the sport, I thought it would be good to get this story out there.

 In case you have never heard of it, pickleball is a racket sport in which two to four players use solid paddles made of wood or composite materials to hit a polymer perforated ball over a net.